EspenAlbert/span-tree/span_tree/readme.md

 ## DB Layer

 - api-key in header
-- payload(tags, list(action))
+- payload(tags, list(span))
 - Use a pydantic class for finding all ref_src and ref_dest

 ## Showcase (todo)

-- Video of traditional/tree based logging
+- Video of traditional/trace based logging
     - src stdout on one side
     - stdout on other side